 The other main difference is that BHRT is widely used by both men and women, whereas HRT is most commonly prescribed to women (although not exclusively).

 BHRT proponents consider it to be a more ‘natural’ form of hormone replacement therapy and that it is therefore safer.
-However, according to the FDA, there is little evidence to support this claim, and there is no proof that they are safer or more effective than other forms of HRT.

 Who is BHRT For?